5T33Z0/Clover-Crate/Graphics/README.md

 - **Hint**: The `config.plists` included in the [Desktop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [Laptop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) sections contain a lot of Framebuffer patches for various Intel CPU families already which might be useful to get your Intel HD/UHD graphics up and running.

 ## Inject Intel
 Listed below are all parameters related to the `Inject Intel` feature.
+For an in-depth guide on older Intel HD Graphics (HD 3000, 4000/46000 and Iris), check Rampage Dev's [Intel Graphics Guide](https://web.archive.org/web/20170816122747/http://www.rampagedev.com/guides/intel-hd-graphics-guide/).

 ### ig-platform-id
 Property used by macOS to determine the framebuffer profile for Ivy Bridge and newer Intel CPUs with integrated graphics, aka "Intel (U)HD Graphics xxxx".
 Select the corresponding framebuffer from the `ig-platform-id` dropdown menu in Clover Configurator (supported up Intel UHD Graphics 630 for Coffee Lake).